LogoActuator Machining

 For actuator shafts requiring extensive machining operations like threading, deep hole drilling, or complex keyways, 303 stainless steel is often the most cost-effective choice.

-• Trade-offs: The same elements that improve machinability slightly decrease its corrosion resistance and toughness, and make it generally unsuitable for welding.
+• Crucial Trade-offs: The same sulfur elements that improve machinability disrupt the protective chromium-oxide layer, decreasing its corrosion resistance and toughness compared to 304/316, and make it generally unsuitable for welding due to thermal cracking risks.

 Ideal Applications vs. Limitations